Rev. Dr. Jennifer Copeland, Executive Director

 Rev. Dr. Arlecia Simmons, East Regional Associate Director, Partners in Health and Wholeness

 A native of South Carolina, Arlecia has previously called North Carolina home and started her professional career off in the state as a journalist in Eden.
 She was a journalism educator in Charlotte and later served as a minister in Durham while attending Duke Divinity School, where she earned her Master of Divinity.
 She is an ordained Baptist minister and formerly served as a senior pastor in the United Church of Christ.
+She has earned a Health Minister Certificate from Wesley Theological Seminary.
 Before joining the Council in August 2022, she taught at Claflin University in Orangeburg, S.C., and directed a project to provide professional development to clergy and lay leaders pivoting during COVID-19.
 Her interest in health and wellness developed as a newspaper reporter covering health issues and new legislation such as HIPAA.
 Her convictions are rooted in experiences ranging from seeing members of her family and community plagued by the many comorbidities amplified during the pandemic.
 She is invested in how systemic issues such as gentrification and food and housing insecurity impact health and wholeness and prevent BIPOC people and those in rural communities from thriving.
 Arlecia is based in Fayetteville, and she enjoys educating people on her Gullah Geechee culture and publishing books and digital content that she hopes will lead to emotional healing and spiritual renewal.

-Elizabeth Brewington, Overdose Response and HIV Advocacy Associate Director, Partners in Health and Wholeness
+Rev. Carrilea Hall, West Regional Associate Director, Partners in Health and Wholeness